kemalat/springboot-oauth2-rest/README.md

-# spring-boot-oauth2-jwt-swagger-ui
+# Spring Boot Rest API secured with Oauth2 scheme
 Spring boot backend application which supports User Authentication OAuth2.
 OAuth is a delegated authorization framework for REST/APIs.
 It enables apps to obtain limited access (scopes) to a user's data without giving away a user's password.
 It decouples authentication from authorization and supports multiple use cases addressing different device capabilities.
-Swagger is used to provide testing Interface with documentation support for API
+Swagger UI configured and ready to use as testing Interface with documentation support for API

 ## How to start ?